Secondary school admissions: How to appeal

 It's a shock when you get the letter saying your child hasn't been offered a place at the secondary school you set your heart on.
-National Offer Day was 1 March this year, and it's estimated that around one in six applicants won't be offered their first choice.
+On National Offer Day it's estimated that around one in six applicants won't be offered their first choice.

 In some areas, according to The Guardian, up to 40% of children will miss out on their first preference.